 Understanding how genes related to the immune system contribute to Alzheimer's disease

-Read about a research project funded by us into functional characterisation of rare risk variants in immune genes associated with Alzheimer’s disease.
+Read about a research project investigating the functional characterisation of rare risk variants in immune genes associated with Alzheimer’s disease

 Lead Investigator: Dr Angela Hodges

-Recent research has shown for the first time that 1-3 percent of people with late onset Alzheimer’s disease have changes in two related genes – TREM2 and CSF1R - which are believed to significantly contribute to their vulnerability to developing disease.
+Research has shown that 1-3% of people with late onset Alzheimer’s disease have changes in two related genes – TREM2 and CSF1R - which are believed to contribute to the risk of developing the condition.

-This research group has identified several changes on each of these genes that they think increase the risk of developing Alzheimer’s disease, and they need further proof that they do indeed put people at risk of developing disease.
+This research group has identified several changes on each of these genes that they think increase the risk of developing Alzheimer’s disease.

-The researchers will use these newly identified changes in the TREM2 and CSF1R genes to increase our understanding of how these genes function and understand what goes wrong when these different versions of the gene are present in people who have increased risk of developing Alzheimer’s disease.
-They aim to then apply this knowledge to screen for potential drugs that are able to overcome these changes or boost the normal activity of these two genes to offer protection for all people with Alzheimer's disease, even those without the changes in the gene.
+The researchers aimed to use these changes in the TREM2 and CSF1R genes to understand more about how these genes function and what goes wrong when these different versions of the gene are present in people who have increased risk of developing Alzheimer’s disease.

 How will this benefit people with dementia?

-It is important to establish how each of the Alzheimer’s disease-associated changes affect normal function of these genes and understand how each of them contributes to disease, in order to give meaningful advice about risk to families who may have these changes and to identify treatments able to overcome vulnerability caused by them.
+It is important to establish how each of the Alzheimer’s disease-associated changes to our genes affects the function of the proteins they code for and how they contributes to disease.
+This is vital to give meaningful advice about risk to families who may have these changes and to identify treatments able to overcome vulnerability caused by them.

-A better understanding of what these genes do is not only vital for the families who have an altered version of the gene but is also likely to be relevant to all people who develop Alzheimer’s disease and related dementias.
+A better understanding of what these genes do is not only vital for the families who have an altered version of the gene but is also likely to be relevant to all people who develop Alzheimer’s disease and other types of dementias.